zukunft/zukunft.com/docs/code_functions_all.md

     \-- load_by_formula_id
         \-- formula_link_list - get the formula link that use this formula from the backend via api
     \-- load
-        \-- config - request the user specific frontend configuration from the backend
+        \-- config - request the user-specific frontend configuration from the backend
     \-- get_by
         \-- config - get a frontend config value selected by the phrase names
     \-- load_by_object_field